Arrowhead Pharmaceuticals

-Arrowhead Pharmaceuticals is a publicly traded biopharmaceutical company based in Pasadena, California.
-Arrowhead’s products in development act through RNA interference (RNAi) mechanisms of action.
+Arrowhead Pharmaceuticals, Inc. is a publicly traded biopharmaceutical company based in Pasadena, California.
+Arrowhead's products in development act through RNA interference (RNAi) mechanisms of action.
 The company focuses on treatments for hepatitis B, liver disease associated with alpha 1-antitrypsin deficiency and cardiovascular disease.

-The company has eight products in its pipeline, in various stages of development.
+History

 In 2015, the company substantially expanded its intellectual property holdings through complete acquisition of the full RNAi research and development portfolio, and assets from Novartis.

-In April 2016, it was announced that the former company name, Arrowhead Research Corporation, will be changed to Arrowhead Pharmaceuticals, Inc.
+In April 2016, the company announced a name change from Arrowhead Research Corporation to Arrowhead Pharmaceuticals, Inc.

 In September 2016, Arrowhead entered into two collaboration and licensing agreements with Amgen.
-Under the deals, Amgen received a worldwide exclusive license to Arrowhead’s ARO-LPA RNAi program and an option to a worldwide exclusive license for ARO-AMG1, both for cardiovascular disease.
+Under the deals, Amgen received a worldwide exclusive license to Arrowhead's ARO-LPA RNAi program and an option to a worldwide exclusive license for ARO-AMG1, both for cardiovascular disease.

 On Oct.
 31, 2018, Arrowhead Pharmaceuticals Inc. closed on a $3.7 billion license and collaboration agreement with Janssen to develop and commercialize ARO-HBV.
 As part of the deal, Arrowhead entered into a research collaboration and option agreement with Janssen to potentially collaborate for up to three more RNA interference (RNAi) therapeutics against new targets to be selected by Janssen.

+Products

+The company has sixteen products in its pipeline, in various stages of development.